 Your first task will be to create a list of all the repairs that need to be done and then group them according to priority and ability to increase the value of the home.
 For instance, renovating and improving the attic bedroom and installing a backup generator will do more for you than simply repainting the living room walls.
 Having an extra room that is habitable and a backup power generator in case there are no lights will significantly improve and increase the value of your home.
 The same cannot be said for simply replacing your entry door made of wood with another made of fiberglass.

 2) Tackle the projects that can be done quickly first

 If you are a vocal proponent for do-it-yourself home repairs, then you should know and understand the value of tackling the projects that can be completed quickly first, leaving the more complicated projects for later.
 This also means that you should devote your time and energy to repairs that need to be completed urgently, for instance before winter comes.
 This will save you a lot of worries and also save you money that would have been spent dealing with a winter-related repair during winter (costs will naturally be hiked).

 3) Know whether you will do it yourself or hire contractors

 It is also very important to decide early on which approach you will take to fix your house and garden.
 While some may decide to do the repairs alone without professional help, you might not fare so well on your own.
 It is therefore prudent to take stock of your strengths and weaknesses, instead of simply following the crowd.
 Some home repairs may be very complicated and require expensive materials, making it a foregone conclusion that a contractor will be needed to fix the mess.

 4) Due diligence will be helpful

 You should also value conducting your own due diligence and research before moving forward with fixing your home.
-This will prevent you from being fleeced of your hard earned money as you purchase repair materials.
-It will also help you find the best-suited persons for the job of repairs such as window repairs and door repairsrepairs, if you decide to involve outside help.
+This will prevent you from being fleeced of your hard-earned money as you purchase repair materials.
+It will also help you find the best-suited persons for the job of repairs such as window repairs and door repairs if you decide to involve outside help.